-In the previous tutorial we worked our hands on Postman Monitors which was about automated testing and learning how to schedule Collection run when you are not present or working on your system.
-Postman Monitors helped us in running Postman collections/executing tests at different time zones and at different time in the same time zone without our intervention.
-It also automatically notifies us in regular intervals or when something goes wrong with the tests.
+In the previous tutorial, we worked our hands-on Postman Monitors which was about automated testing and learning how to schedule Collection run when you are not present or working on your system.
+Postman Monitors helped us in running Postman collections/executing tests at different time zones and at a different time in the same time zone without our intervention.
+It also automatically notifies us at regular intervals or when something goes wrong with the tests.
 This made us familiar with the concept of automated testing in Postman.
+Along with the command-line interface, this post will also introduce a new tool called Newman.
+We will use Postman with Newman later into the course.

 In this tutorial we will work brief you about: